 The Energy Assessor will collect data about all these elements; this data will then be fed into a piece of pc software program which will generate the EPC.
-The methodology utilized by the software program to produce the EPC is the Decreased Information Regular Assessment Procedure (RDSAP).
-RDSAP is a simplified version of the more rigorous Regular Assessment Procedure (SAP) which, together with the Simplified Building Energy Model (SBEM) is utilized for producing commercial and new develop EPC.
-The simplified RDSAP methodology was chosen for domestic EPC production because the complexity of the other two methodologies outcomes in the surveys costing much more to produce, something which was regarded as to be acceptable for the commercial market but not for domestic properties.
+The methodology utilized by the software program to create the EPC is the Decreased Data Standard Assessment Process (RDSAP).
+RDSAP is a simplified version of the much more rigorous Standard Assessment Process (SAP) which, together with the Simplified Building Energy Model (SBEM) is utilized for producing commercial and new develop EPC.
+The simplified RDSAP methodology was chosen for domestic EPC production because the complexity of the other two methodologies results in the surveys costing a lot more to create, something which was regarded as to be acceptable for the commercial market but not for domestic properties.

 The RDSAP process entails the software program making a series of assumptions in location of gathered data.
-This makes domestic EPC easier and quicker to produce, decreasing the cost for landlords / vendors and consequently helping to increase compliance.
-This is all nicely and good, but does come at a cost, as the use of assumption in location of gathered data can result in some properties being given an arbitrary energy rating that does not properly reflect the buildings performance.
+This makes domestic EPC simpler and quicker to create, decreasing the cost for landlords / vendors and consequently helping to increase compliance.
+This is all nicely and great, but does come at a cost, as the use of assumption in location of gathered data can result in some properties being given an arbitrary energy rating that doesn’t correctly reflect the buildings performance.

-Nevertheless, Commercial properties are more complex by nature.
-There may be various parts of the property being utilized for various purpose.
-Various parts of the exact same property might have various heating requirements.
+However, Commercial properties are much more complex by nature.
+There can be different parts of the property being utilized for different purpose.
+Different parts of the exact same property might have different heating requirements.
 And so on.
-And an Energy Assessor needs to invest more time examining the property as well as finding its history.
+And an Energy Assessor requirements to invest much more time examining the property in addition to finding its history.

-On top of the EPC software program making assumptions the Energy Assessor might need to make some assumptions themselves when carrying out an EPC survey.
-When this occurs they are obliged to usually assume the worst; for example when a light fitting is discovered to be empty they will usually need to assume that when the bulb is replaced it’ll be with an incandescent bulb instead of a low energy one.
+On top of the EPC software program making assumptions the Energy Assessor might have to make some assumptions themselves when carrying out an EPC survey.
+When this happens they’re obliged to always assume the worst; for instance when a light fitting is found to be empty they will always have to assume that when the bulb is replaced it’ll be with an incandescent bulb instead of a low energy one.

-There are a number of low cost measures the owner of a property can take to ensure that their building gets the very best energy rating feasible.
+There are several low cost measures the owner of a property can take to make sure that their building gets the best energy rating feasible.

-The first and most essential thing to do would be to make sure that the assessor can get access to all the parts of the property they have to inspect in the EPC survey, as any assumptions they are forced to create are likely to result in a worse EPC rating.
-For example if it’s not feasible for the assessor to access the loft region, either because the hatch is locked or access through under eves storage cupboards is blocked by stuff, then the assessor will need to assume no insulation is present.
-The exact same applies for the hot water cylinder, if the Energy Assessor can’t open the cupboard to see the cylinder then it’ll be assumed it has no insulation.
+The very first and most important factor to do is to make sure that the assessor can get access to all the parts of the property they need to inspect in the EPC survey, as any assumptions they’re forced to create are likely to result in a worse EPC rating.
+For example if it is not feasible for the assessor to access the loft region, either because the hatch is locked or access via under eves storage cupboards is blocked by stuff, then the assessor will have to assume no insulation is present.
+The exact same applies for the hot water cylinder, if the Energy Assessor cannot open the cupboard to see the cylinder then it’ll be assumed it has no insulation.

 Have documentation ready:

-If your property, or any part of it has been converted because 1996 then the Energy Assessor will probably be able to enter the date of conversion as the construction date for that element in the EPC, but only in the event you can show them the building regulations sign off sheet, otherwise the construction date will probably be entered as the exact same as the main buildings original construction date, resulting in a worse EPC rating.
+If your property, or any component of it has been converted since 1996 then the Energy Assessor will probably be able to enter the date of conversion as the construction date for that element in the EPC, but only in the event you can show them the building regulations sign off sheet, otherwise the construction date will probably be entered as the exact same as the primary buildings original construction date, resulting in a worse EPC rating.

 Insulate your water tank:

-As part of the EPC inspection the Energy Assessor will look at how nicely insulated your hot water tank is.
+As component of the EPC inspection the Energy Assessor will take a look at how nicely insulated your hot water tank is.
 Most tanks have 25mm of foam insulation or a jacket.
-Hot water cylinder jackets are cheap to purchase, and adding an additional one, or putting one on over the foam insulation will make a noticeable distinction to your EPC rating.
+Hot water cylinder jackets are inexpensive to buy, and adding an additional one, or putting one on over the foam insulation will make a noticeable distinction to your EPC rating.

 Remove portable heaters:

 If whilst carrying out the EPC inspection the assessor finds any portable electric or propane heaters in the property then they will be entered as a secondary heating method.
-In most instances this will result in your property getting a lower energy rating, as they are likely to be a less effective means of heating than your properties primary heat source.
-If you remove these heaters then only the primary heart source will probably be taken into consideration.
+In most instances this may result in your property obtaining a lower energy rating, as they’re likely to be a less effective indicates of heating than your properties primary heat source.
+In the event you remove these heaters then only the primary heart source will probably be taken into consideration.

 Change coal for wood:

-If you have a fire location in your property then this will be entered in the EPC as either a coal or a wood heater.
+When you have a fire location in your property then this may be entered in the EPC as either a coal or a wood heater.
 The Energy Assessor will make an assumption about what you burn in the fire based on what they see at the time of the inspection.
-If there is no visual evidence as to what fuel you use they will be forced to assume it’s coal, as this gives a worse rating than using wood.
+If there’s no visual evidence as to what fuel you use they will be forced to assume it is coal, as this gives a worse rating than utilizing wood.
 It’s consequently advisable to remove your coal scuttle, and replace it having a wood basket.